ENVX-resources/.github/README.md

-# Welcome to the ENVX repository
+# Welcome

+This repository hosts the README file for the ENVX-resources "organisation".